 7. Rent A Yurt to Stay in– Colorado in Winter

-Staying in a Yurt in Colorado would be quite the memorable experience!
+Staying in a Yurt in Colorado would be quite the memorable experience and one of the unique things to do in Colorado in winter.
 There are yurts all around the state.
 If you’re hoping to stay in a state park, book as early as possible as there are only a few available at various parks.

 You can also find yurts at Tennessee Pass in Leadville that are gorgeous for that winter getaway in Colorado.
 Enjoy a log bed with linens and down comforters to keep warm.
 They have woodstoves to keep warm, plus a kitchenette for convenience.
 Plus, they sleep up to 6 people so all the kids can fit in one space with you!